 The Apostle Paul encourages Christians to bear one another’s burdens (Gal.
 6:2).
 Catholic theology poses the question, “Who better to bear our burdens than believers who have overcome the trials and suffering we now face?”

 The faithful believers of the past have unique insight and knowledge about life’s trials and tribulations.
 They know firsthand people’s current needs and desire to intercede for Christians on Earth.
 Prayers to saints should never replace prayers to God, according to Catholic teaching.
+(Also see Can a Baptist Deacon Marry a Couple?)

 How did Catholic sainthood start?